Inviting rival to speech, Trump vows to 'smash' Venezuela's Maduro - France 24

 Trump's salute to Guaido came in a highly partisan speech that included fresh vows of a hard line on immigration from Latin America as he cited crimes by individual foreigners.

-But Guaido enjoyed a mostly bipartisan welcome, with House Speaker Nancy Pelosi also applauding him as the Venezuelan opposition leader, a serious look on his face, waved back at the chamber.
+But Guaido enjoyed a mostly bipartisan welcome.
+House Speaker Nancy Pelosi -- who later ripped up Trump's speech -- also applauded as the Venezuelan opposition leader, a serious look on his face, waved back at the chamber.

 For Trump, however, Venezuela has also become a political byword for socialism as he attacks the rival Democratic Party for proposed reforms such as expanding health care coverage.